ElizaLo/Product-Management-and-Leadership/README.md

 Not only does a closed loop culture mean there’s shared accountability, it also saves the entire team time and frustration trying to remember who was responsible for what and when.

 ### Focus

+**What is self-interruption?**

+A self-interruption is a turn away from your workflow.
+This means things like checking email, texts, social media, starting new projects or getting a snack.

+The result?
+Interruptions increase stress, errors and frustration.
+This leads to wasted time and worse performance.

+How can you help your team reduce interruptions?

+**Co-create ‘if-thens’**

+One solution to reduce internal and external distractions is to anticipate them in advance and create rules.
+These rules help you make your best intentions happen and automate your behavior.
+We call them simply: ‘if-thens’.

+Here’s how if-thens work.

+1. Think of a distraction you want to avoid (for example, too many emails)
+2. Select a behavior to counter it (batch processing emails)
+3. Find an ‘environmental prompt’ (an action, time or place) to trigger the desired behavior.
+For example, if it’s 12pm, then I will batch process my emails for a half hour.

+Instead of deciding in that moment how to handle a distraction, use your pre-programmed if-then to guide your actions.

+**Here’s some examples:**

+- **Distraction:** Social media
+    - **If:** Open laptop in the morning
+    - **Then:** Write down my MITs
+- **Distraction:** Someone asks a quick question
+    - **If:** Question is complicated
+    - **Then:** Schedule a later time to discuss
+- **Distraction:** Email notifications
+    - **If:** Need to focus
+    - **Then:** Turn off alert

 ### Improve on Productivity